 Olive oil is one of the oldest, most celebrated foods on earth.
 In fact, this Mediterranean diet staple has been consumed for thousands of years and was particularly popular among ancient Greeks and Romans.
-But how did they obtain this liquid gold (which is actually sort of greenish) from a bunch of fresh olives?
+But how did they obtain this liquid gold (which can actually be sort of greenish) from a bunch of fresh olives?
 And how is most olive oil made today?

 Here, we dive into the typical step-by-step process of making a high quality olive oil—and how that differs for cheaper, lower quality olive oil.